giantswarm/docs/src/content/advanced/storage/efs/backups/index.md

 In this section we define a debug container that will mount the existing EFS filesystem path and a new EBS to transfer a copy of our files.

-__Note__: Make sure the EBS volume has the space enough to hold all of your files.
+__Note__: Make sure the EBS volume has enough space to hold all of your files.

 ```yaml
 apiVersion: v1